-Moravian heritage traces to Jan Hus, a Roman Catholic priest and rector of the University of Prague in the early 1400s.
-He advocated these four reforms 100+ years before Martin Luther, and in doing so, was burned at the stake:
+Moravian heritage traces its roots to Jan Hus, a Czech Roman Catholic priest and rector of the University of Prague in the early 1400s.
+His teachings are considered a key predecessor to the Protestant Reformation a hundred years following his death (burning at the stake) in July of 1415.

 • Worship in the language of the people (instead of Latin) so all could hear and understand the word of God.